 Basic Indoor Gardening Tips

-Whether you have just started your gardening journey or been growing and planting for years, you may notice you are always learning something new and adding to your gardening knowledge.
-It is even more accurate when we decide to bring our love for the outdoors into our homes with houseplants.
+Whether you have just started your gardening journey or have been growing and planting for years, you may notice you are always learning something new and adding to your gardening knowledge.
+It is even more accurate when we bring our love for the outdoors into our homes with houseplants.
 However, if you are intimidated, you can follow some helpful tips to make it much easier to give these indoor plants what they need to grow and thrive—keeping your plants watered but not overwatered.
-Too much water can be devastating to any plant or flower, which is valid for underwatering.
+Too much water can devastate any plant or flower, which is valid for underwatering.
 By touching the top layer of soil with water, you can get adequate water for the plant.
 If it is still a little damp, no watering is needed and if it is dry to the touch, give the plant some water.
-You also want to make sure that the water drains out and does not sit in standing water.
+You also want to ensure that the water drains out and does not sit in standing water.
 You also need to feed your plants and flowers.
 Plants that are defined by their leaves need more nitrogen than other plants.
 Flowering plants will require a little more K2O.
 You can buy fertilizers that will meet these needs—just research before buying.
-Also, research each plant to see what their needs are.
+Also, research each plant to see what its needs are.
 Another issue is lighting.
-Indoor lighting may be tricky, and you want to be sure that they get just enough.
+Indoor lighting may be tricky, and you want to ensure they get just enough.
 Plants that need full sun can be placed right in front of the windows, and they will get just enough.
 There are also places in your home to put plants and flowers that need shade or partially shaded areas.
 Look into the need of each plant before placing them.
-You will want the home climate to be just right as too many variations can prove detrimental to your plants.
+You will want the home climate to be just right, as too many variations can prove detrimental to your plants.
 Following these simple guidelines will prove to be very helpful and keep your plants to the quality that you want them to beat.
 Indoor gardening can be more natural than you think!

 Christmas Ferns make excellent plants for hanging baskets.